-Amortization expense was \$15,789 and \$-0- for the years ended December 31, 2022 and 2021, respectively.
+Amortization expense was \$15,910 and \$15,789 for the years ended December 31, 2023 and 2022, respectively.

-NOTE 8 - ENDOWMENT LIABILITY
+NOTE 7 - ENDOWMENT LIABILITY

 Benetech received an endowment fund of \$350,000 in March 2014 to support its programs for a term of five years.
 In 2017, Benetech received an additional endowment of \$100,000 with the same term as the original endowment fund.
 In 2019, the endowment was extended for another five years through April 1, 2024.
 At the instruction of the donor, the principal of the endowment totaling \$450,000 will be returned to the donor at the end of the five-year term.
 Any income generated from the endowment fund will be used only for program expenses.
 The principal of the endowment fund shall never be used unless agreed upon in writing.
 The provider reserves the right to reassign the principal of the endowment fund, creating a liability, to any qualified charitable institution (1) upon the expiration of the term, (2) when the Organization ceases to exist or is no longer a qualified charitable organization, or (3) fails to maintain the scope, quantity, and quality of the Organization's programs.
 From time to time, the endowment fund may have a fair value less than the amount required to be maintained by the donor.
-As of December 31, 2022 and 2021, the endowment fund with original gift value of \$450,000, was reported as endowment liability in the accompanying statements of financial position.
+As of December 31, 2023 and 2022, the endowment fund with original gift value of \$450,000, was reported as endowment liability in the accompanying statements of financial position.

-NOTE 9 - LEASE COMMITMENTS
+NOTE 8 - LEASE COMMITMENTS

-The Organization leases two offices in Palo Alto, California, under operating lease agreements with lease dates ending January 2023 and September 2023.
-Monthly rent in the amount as specified in the lease agreements are required.
+The Organization leased two offices in Palo Alto, California, under operating lease agreements with lease dates that ended January 2023 and September 2023.
+Monthly rent in the amount as specified in the lease agreements were required.